CamilleNerriere/PennyPal/README.md

 You can use the example as a starting point to build your own production setup.

+---

+## TODO

+Planned improvements for upcoming versions:

+- Improve mobile responsiveness and fix input focus issues on small screens (e.g. auto zoom not resetting after input blur)
+- Add unit and integration tests for backend and frontend

 ## Licence

 This project is open-source and available under the MIT License.